MarioMS90/pictopeer/README.md

 ## Description

-A social network where users can post images with tags or hashtags, add friends, search for users, visit profiles, and like posts."
+A social network where users can post images with tags or hashtags, add friends, search for users, visit profiles, and like posts.

 ## Architecture
 The backend is built with Laravel, where models act as their own service.
 There are 4 controllers: